 Education is empowerment.
-A narrowly empowered person is likely to use his/her power for narrow selfish or divisive reasons.
-On the other hand, a broadly empowered person is likely to use his power for bigger, unifying and collective purposes.
+A narrowly empowered person is likely to use their power for narrow selfish or divisive reasons.
+On the other hand, a broadly empowered person is likely to use power for bigger unifying and collective purposes.
 Education to cultivate unity in diversity is a unique opportunity to broaden the mind and raise its executive consciousness.
-Therefore, it should be given top priority in preschool, primary, presecondary, secondary and postsecondary levels.
+Therefore, it should be given top priority at all levels: preschool, primary, presecondary, secondary and postsecondary.

-We are of the opinion that the current rational systems of education result in the growth of exclusive reductionism limiting human potential.
-We propose contemplative education to cultivate the feelings of unity in diversity which is holistic and inclusive and which transforms human beings to achieve their maximum potential.
+The current rational systems of education result in the growth of exclusive reductionism, thus limiting human potential.
+The contemplative education to cultivate the feelings of unity in diversity that we propose is holistic and inclusive and transforms human beings to achieve their maximum potential.

-Nature of Contemplative Education to Cultivate Unity in Diversity
+Nature of Contemplative Education